 If you are looking for a multi-axis stepper driver to run multiple motors with a single driver, then the Gecko G540 is what you need.
 I've reviewed that below (No. 3 in this list).

-StepperOnline offers a 12 month replacement warranty on this device whereby they'll send you a new driver if it's damaged in under an year after buying.
+StepperOnline offers a 12-month replacement warranty on this device whereby they'll send you a new driver if it's damaged in under a year after buying.

 In short, if your Amp requirement is up to 4A, I highly recommend you get this stepper driver.